widelang/draft/README.md

 "{message}" -- Hello, World!
 ```

-As you saw, the `;` Return Intent is used to return a value from a Function, but you can inline it using the `=>` Lambda Intent alone:
+As you saw, the `;` Return Intent is used to return a value from a Function, but you can inline Functions when using the `=>` Lambda Intent alone.
+You don't need to use the Return Intent on inlined functions.

 ```lua
 -- Inlined function